 Justin Brown, B.Sc.
-(Hon), (Executive Director, audit committee member)
+(Hon), (Managing Director [appointed 27 June 2019, previously Executive Director], audit committee member)

-Mr Brown is a geologist with extensive experience in global minerals exploration.
-He has a strong technical background with experience in the full spectrum of mineral exploration and mining from grass roots target generation through to resource mining and mine production.
+Mr Brown is a geologist with over 20 years of experience in global mineral exploration and mining.
+He has been involved in the full spectrum of mineral exploration through to mining in a range of commodities.

-Mr Brown has held a number of board positions and is an experienced company director in both executive and non-executive capacities.
+Mr Brown has also held a number of board positions, including an executive role with Element 25 Limited since 2006.
 He has a strong track record of closing successful commercial transactions and brings a well-rounded set of skills to the management of the Company's activities.

-Mr Brown was most recently a non-executive director of Externa Resources Ltd, which has now merged with Anova Metals Ltd via a Scheme of Arrangement.
 Mr Brown was the founding Managing Director of the Company.

+Mr Brown was most recently a non-executive director of Exterra Resources Ltd (ceased 20 September 2017), which merged with Anova Metals Ltd via a Scheme of Arrangement.